TahaNili/Sofware-AI/README.md

    - Check your API key

 3. **Persian font issue**:
+   - The application will automatically use Vazir font if available
+   - If not available, it will fall back to system fonts with Persian support (Tahoma, Arial, Segoe UI)
-   - Install Vazir font
+   - For best results, install Vazir font from [Vazir-Font repository](https://github.com/rastikerdar/vazir-font)
-   - Restart Windows